jperdior/fever-challenge/README.md

 - I've decided to use Flask for this challenge as it is a fast and easy to use framework to build a rest API.
 - As a testing suite I decided to use pytest as I had some experience with it.
 I included only unit tests in this challenge as it was time consuming to prepare the environment also for functional tests.
 - The chosen architecture is DDD to maintain clear separation of the framework with the business logic.
 I also apply the repository pattern to maintain separation of concerns and, in case in the future either the db, the cache, or the provider changes, the use cases don't need to be modified.
-- To persist the events I've chosen PostgreSQL in prevision that this service could be expanded with relations, but as it is, a MongoDB or DynamoDB would be also a valid approach.
+- To persist the events I've chosen PostgreSQL in anticipation that this service could be expanded with relations, but as it is, a MongoDB or DynamoDB would be also a valid approach.
 - I created a Flask command that retrieves the events from the provider and stores them in the database in background.
 - For the extra mile I included redis in the project working as an LRU.
 I create a hashed key based on the date range and store the results from the database there, so requests with already queried date ranges will be obtained without need to hit the database.
 I set the keys with a ttl of 60 seconds so results don't get inconsistent with the database in case of updates.
 - The project is fully dockerized so it can run in any host.